SystemsBioinformatics/dynamic-community-fba/docs/_build/html/_sources/4_community_matrix/home.rst.txt

 Here we will introduce the concept of the community model, which plays a vital role in upcoming modeling techniques.
 In simple terms, the community model represents the combined stoichiometry matrices of N Genome-Scale Metabolic Models (GSMMs) for performing Flux Balance Analysis (FBA).
+Furthermore, you can easily exported the community model to an SBML model and analyses it with your preferred tool.

 To streamline the handling of multiple models, we have developed the ``CommunityModel`` class.
 The class offers a structured representation of combined metabolic networks, integrating stoichiometric information from individual GSMMs.
 This facilitates in-depth analysis of complex microbial communities, their dynamics,